Example: Generating SOAP Web Services (Java)

 This example illustrates how to generate a SOAP Web service with MapForce.
-You will generate Java program code from a sample MapForce project available at the following path: <Documents>\Altova\MapForce2022\MapForceExamples\Tutorial\Query Person database.mfp.
+You will generate Java program code from a sample MapForce project available at the following path: <Documents>\Altova\MapForce2023\MapForceExamples\Tutorial\Query Person database.mfp.
 This project implements a SOAP Web service that exposes two operations: getPerson and putPerson.
-This Web service communicates in the background with a Microsoft Access database to retrieve or add person details, respectively, through the operations above.
+This Web service communicates in the background with an SQLite database to retrieve or add person details, respectively, through the operations above.
 For an example of how to create such projects in MapForce, see Creating Web Service Projects from WSDL Files.

 This example requires Java 7 and Apache Ant to compile the generated Java code.
 The .aar file will be deployed to a running Apache Tomcat server with Axis2 installed.